-$$\boldsymbol{u} = \frac{L}{2} \left(\frac{1}{t_1} - \frac{1}{t_2} \right),\tag{1}$$ where L is the exact running length between each sensor pair so that the measurement volume amounts to $200\,\mathrm{mm}\, imes$ $200 \,\mathrm{mm} \times 100 \,\mathrm{mm}$.
-The velocity vectors \boldsymbol{v} and \boldsymbol{w} are determined accordingly.
-Equation (1) shows that the 3D velocity calculation depends solely on the average propagation time of the ultrasound, t_1 and t_2 , depending on the specific airflow passing through the measurement volume.
+The velocity vectors, $\vec{u}$ , $\vec{v}$ and $\vec{w}$ , are determined by six individual measurements based on the bidirectional time-of-flight principle, i.e. the duration of each signal to be sent and received, where L is the exact running-length between each sensor pair, so that the measurement volume amounts to $(200 \times 200 \times 100)$ mm.
+The velocity vectors $\vec{v}$ and $\vec{w}$ are determined accordingly.
+Eq.
+(1)(1) shows that the 3D velocity calculation depends solely on the average propagation time of the ultrasound, $t_1$ and $t_2$ , depending on the specific airflow passing through the measurement volume.
 As such, the output values already imply the density and temperature of the air.
-Subsequently, the velocity vectors are transformed into a natural coordinate system so that the output time series consist of the axial, lateral, and vertical velocity components (u, v, and w).
+Subsequently, the velocity vectors are transformed into a natural coordinate system, so that the output time-series consist of the axial, lateral and vertical velocity components, u, v and w.
 The device-internal data acquisition system is a half-duplex interface that is completely independent of both the wind tunnel and the BeRT system.
-According to the manufacturer, the measurement accuracy is 0.1 m s^{-1} per integrated value and 0.01 m s-1 with respect to each of the three velocity components.
-The data are recorded at a sampling rate of 60 Hz, thus providing around 3600 data points per measurement.
-Considering the relatively large measurement volume and the low sampling rate compared to, e.g., hot-wire or laser-based devices, the UA is not adequate for the investigation of complex or high-speed flow structures.
-However, the BeRT wake flow is expected to consist of an axial and a tangential velocity component due to the formation of a rotating wake tube.
-The impact of complex tip and root vortices is considered negligible in the midspan blade region, as shown by Herráez et al. (2018).
+According to the manufacturer, the measurement accuracy is $0.1 \text{ m s}^{-1}$ per integrated value and $0.01 \text{ m s}^{-1}$ with respect to each of the three velocity components.
+The data is recorded at a sampling rate of 60 Hz thus providing around 3600 data points per measurement.
+Considering the relatively large measurement volume and the low sampling rate compared to e.g. hotwire or laser-based devices, the UA is not adequate for the investigation of complex or high-speed flow structures.
+However, the BeRT wake-flow is expected to consist of an axial and a tangential velocity component due to the formation of a rotating wake tube.
+The impact of complex tip and root vortices is considered negligible in the mid-span blade region, as shown by Herráez et al. (2018).